Yochran/Yochran/README.md

 ### Here's some information about me.

-  - I can code in 6 different languages.
-Java, JS, Python, HTML, C++ and VBScript.
+  - I can code in 7 different languages.
+Java, JS, Python, HTML, C++, C#, and VBScript.
   - I'm able to do plugin & bot jobs for people who need help.
   - I currently work for OutflowKits.net (a minecraft server) in where I am a Discord Developer and a Senior Administrator.